jimhigson/oboe.js/writing/main/3_Background.md

 update in logic expressed by the program, and therefore harder to later understand the thinking behind the change and the reason for the change.

-JsonPath and XPath selector languages
+JSONPath and XPath selector languages
 -------------------------------------

 \label{jsonpathxpath}